her-mirror/Agent-Aara/docs/getting-started/first-steps.md

 ## 🎨 Conversation Styles

-### Ara's Communication Style
+### Aara's Communication Style

 #### Empathetic & Supportive
-Ara responds with warmth and understanding:
+Aara responds with warmth and understanding:
 - "I understand how frustrating irregular periods can be..."
 - "It's completely normal to feel overwhelmed about skincare..."
 - "Your concerns are valid, and I'm here to help..."